nguyenpham/FelicityEgtb/docs/Generation.md

-Multi threading
+Multithreading
 ===============
-The generator is multi threading.
-Generation is a long and havy process, require all power and memory of computers.
+The generator is multi-threading.
+Generation is a long and heavy process, requiring all the power and memory of computers.
 Users should use threads as many as possible.
-The way the program divides tasks for threads are quite simple.
+The way the program divides tasks for threads is quite simple.
 Each thread will be given a small range of indexes to work.
-Thus they don't get conflicts when writting and don't need mutex locks.
-However, they may get conflicts when probing sub-endgames thus they need to mutex locks.
-Accessing values outside their index range also have some (small) chance of conflicts too when they read values being updated.
-However, we think that kind of conflicts are quite small and almost didnot see in practising.
+Thus they don't get conflicts when writing and don't need mutex locks.
+However, they may get into conflicts when probing sub-endgames thus they need to mutex locks.
+Accessing values outside their index range also has some (small) chance of conflicts when they read values being updated.
+However, we think that these kinds of conflicts are quite small and almost not seen in practice.

 Verify